La Bou: Corporate history

 Other locations in California where La Bou has a presence include Folsom, Elk Grove, Roseville, Rocklin, Granite Bay and Carmichael.

 La Bou also has a digital online presence.
 In 1999, they started a Corporate Catering initiative under the name "La Bou Delivers" for the local business community.

 New franchises are no longer available.
+In early 2023 the company was down to 13 locations as per the company website.